for-all-dev/cookbook/README.md

 ## Running the code (`evals`)

 I think the book is a valuable read if you're not literally poking at and running the code.
 The code exists to be excerpted in the book, but I also want it to run e2e for real.
+It'd also be good to periodically dump your understanding of the book chapters into claude code, see what it does, then come back to my repo to compare.

 Need `ANTHROPIC_API_KEY` to be set.
 Defaults are to run sonnet on not that many samples, so toying around with the ebook code should only cost like 5 bucks tops.